3 escaped chimpanzees recaptured in Sweden; 4 shot dead

 The Furuvik zoo said in a statement Saturday that the surviving animals are now being looked after and one who is injured is receiving veterinary care.
 The three chimpanzees have received food and drink but they need to be treated with antibiotics, Sandra Wilke, CEO of Furuvik zoo, told local newspaper Gefle Tidning on Sunday.

-The condition of the injured animal, named Selma, who sustained injuries to an arm nd one eye is better than feared, the newspaper said.
+The condition of the injured animal, named Selma, who sustained injuries to an arm and one eye is better than feared, the newspaper said.

 The apes had escaped on Wednesday, with some of them making their way out of the monkey house where they lived.
 Officials were forced to shoot them because of the danger to the public.
 Two were shot in the zoo grounds and one was confirmed dead inside the monkey house.
 When keepers were finally able to get inside on Saturday, they found the body of a fourth chimp.